 There is also a passage in the Easy Read Comfort Edition of 'The Life and Letters of Lewis Carroll' published by ReadHowYouWant in 2008 and dated to June 1889 which reads: 'Once at luncheon I had the Duchess (of Albany) as neighbour and once at breakfast, and had several other chats with her, and found her very pleasant indeed.
 Princess Alice is a sweet little girl.
 Her little brother (the Duke of Albany) was entirely fascinating, a perfect little prince, and the picture of good-humour.
 On Sunday afternoon I had a pleasant half-hour with the children, telling them "Bruno's Picnic" and folding a fishing-boat for them.'

-On his website 'Bits of Smith', John Smith also gives another reference from 'The Magic of Lewis Carroll', edited by John Fisher, Nelson, 1973, in which he quotes a further passage from Lewis Carroll's diaries which reads.
+On his website 'Bits of Smith', John Smith also gives another reference from 'The Magic of Lewis Carroll', edited by John Fisher, Nelson, 1973, in which he quotes a passage which reads.
 "We were playing on the fort at Margate, and a gentleman on a seat near asked us if we could make a paper boat, with a seat at each end and a basket in the middle for fish."
-This sounds like a description of the Chinese Junk.
-No date for this incident is given, however, this description suggests that the folded paper fishing boats referred to on several other occasions in Lewis Carroll's diaries may be Chinese Junks rather than, as I had always previously assumed, the much simpler paper boat design made from the newspaper hat.
+This sounds like a description of either the Chinese Junk or the Gondola.
+No date for this incident is given, however, this description suggests that the folded paper fishing boats referred to on several other occasions in Lewis Carroll's diaries might have been Chinese Junks or Gondolas rather than, as I had always previously assumed, the much simpler Paper Boat design made from the Newspaper Hat.

 The other design mentioned in these excerpts, the paper pistol, is harder to identify.
-It may be what we now call the traditional banger, or it may be the two-piece pistol made from rolled sheets of paper, or something else entirely.
+It is probably what we now call the paper banger, but it is also possible that it could be the two-piece pistol made from rolled sheets of paper, or something else entirely.
 There is simply no evidence to tell us.

 Finally it is worth noting that while Lewis Carroll may have valued paper folding as a way of entertaining children he was not a fan of paperfolding as a way of teaching mathematics.
 On page 11 of his book 'A History of Folding in Mathematics', Birkhauser, 2018, Michael Friedmann refers to Charles Dodgson's book 'Euclid and his Modern Rivals', published in 1885, in which, inter alia, he compares Euclidean proofs with proofs based on paperfolding and remarks ' ... (a)ll that about folding and re-folding the paper is more like a child's book of puzzles than a scientific treatise.
 I should be very sorry to be the school-boy who is expected to learn this precious demonstration!'